arnobt78/Shopmate-React-Redux-Webpage/README.md

 - Import the actions (add/remove)

 - Use **useDispatch** so we can call actions

 (To change anything in store, we need to dispatch the action)

 - Use **useSelector** to get state information (cart/counter)

-For more info about Redux Devtool, visit: https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd?hl=en
+(For more details about Redux Devtool, visit: https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd?hl=en )

 ## Available Scripts